-Approval of this ordinance would result in updating current Chapter 5.02 and moving Metro transfer station fees to a new separate chapter (Chapter 5.03) while Chapter 5.02 continues to govern the regional system fee.
-The proposed ordinance also includes various other housekeeping revisions to improve clarity and consistency as described below and provided in Exhibit A. These revisions are associated with the other updates and housekeeping improvements proposed under companion Ordinance Nos.
-19-1438 and 19-1440.
+Approval of this ordinance would result in establishing a new Metro Code Chapter 5.03 (Solid Waste Fees at Metro Transfer Stations) and moving the Metro transfer station fee provisions from current Chapter 5.02 to this new chapter.
+The proposed ordinance also includes moving certain sections of code into administrative rules and making other housekeeping improvements to improve clarity and consistency as described below and provided in Exhibit A. These revisions are associated with the other updates and housekeeping improvements proposed under companion Ordinance Nos.
+19-1438 and 19-1439.

-Staff recommends updating Metro Code Chapter 5.02 as described below:
+Staff Report to Ordinance No. 19-1440 Page 2 of 6 Staff recommends establishing Metro Code Chapter 5.03 and other housekeeping improvements as described below: